eBay/Muse/muse-site/docs/04 - muse-development/01 - setup-local-development.md

 }
 ```

 Then the plugin can use the overriding value without changing code.
+Internally it performs deep merge from overriding meta to which in the Muse registry.

 ## Summary
 Now we have learned all about the dev time config for Muse plugins, it enables you and your team to work on a large micro-frontends application smoothly.
 See below full picture about Muse app at dev time: